COVID-19 entry restrictions for St Maarten

 The hurricane season in the Caribbean normally runs from June to November.
-You can monitor approaching storms on the US National Hurricane Centre website.
-In the event of any storms, you should follow the advice of the local authorities, including any evacuation orders.
+You should monitor local and international weather updates from the US National Hurricane Centre and follow the advice of local authorities, including any evacuation orders.
 See Natural disasters

 The island was severely affected by the passage of Hurricanes Irma and Maria in September 2017.
 Many buildings were destroyed and parts of St Maarten were affected by flooding.
 Reconstruction has begun, but due to the size of the devastation, the effects are still noticeable.
 The tourism sector was severely affected and room capacity is reduced; it is advisable to make prior reservations.

 St. Maarten is used as a drug passageway from South America to Europe and North America.
 Do not leave bags unattended or agree to carry a package for anyone.
 See Crime.